naveenkumarbaraker/mp2/README.md

 172.31.33.70
 172.31.34.132
 ## 4 – Setting Up SSH Passwordless Login
-After configuring the master node, we must copy the Hadoop installation on the master node to the three worker nodes.
+After configuring the master node, we must copy the Hadoop installation on the master node to the two worker nodes.
 The SSH (Secure Shell) protocol can provide secure access for automated processes.
 We use this protocol to enable multiple computers to communicate.
 We generate and store the public key on the master node.
 We then copy the public key to the worker nodes to achieve passwordless SSH access across the cluster.

 ### 4.1 Generate a Pair of Public Key and Private Key on the Master Node
 Run the following command on the master node to generate a key pair:
 ```
 $ ssh-keygen -t rsa
 ```
 The command prompts us for a file name and passphrase.
 We hit the Enter key to accept the default.
-We should know that adding a passphrase is essential for securing the private key (Smith, 2023).
+We should know that adding a passphrase is essential for securing the private key .
 Since we want to create an environment for studying, we enter an empty value for the passphrase.
 ```
 Enter file in which to save the key (/home/ec2-user/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):